eunomia-bpf/eunomia.dev/docs/bpftime/documents/performance.md

 2. Compile with LTO enabled.
 See [documents/build-and-test.md](build-and-test.md) for more details.
 3. Use LLVM JIT instead of ubpf JIT.
 See [documents/build-and-test.md](build-and-test.md) for more details.

+The benchmark results are based on the above configs.

 ## Benchmark

 ### Microbenchmark